tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 - **Size** sets the eraser size.

 - **Hardness** sets the amount of antialiasing along the eraser border.
-This is available for Toonz Raster and Raster drawings only.
+This is available for Smart Raster and Raster drawings only.

 - **Opacity** set the opacity of the eraser; passing twice on an area is not considered while performing a single erasing operation, but only when performing different erasing operations.
 This is available for Raster drawings only.

 - **Type:** has the options **Normal**, to use the standard eraser; **Rectangular**, to perform the erasing inside the box you define; **Freehand**, to perform the erasing inside the area you outline by clicking and dragging; and **Polyline**, to perform the erasing inside the area you outline by defining a series of lines.
 In vector drawings, a stroke is erased only if it is fully included in the area you define.

 - **Mode:** has the options **Areas**, to erase only areas, **Lines**, to erase only the drawing outline, and **Lines & Areas**, to perform both the operations.
-This is available only for Toonz Raster drawings.
+This is available only for Smart Raster drawings.

 - **Selective** allows you to erase only lines or areas made with the current style.
-This is available only for Toonz Vector and Toonz Raster drawings.
+This is available only for Vector and Smart Raster drawings.

 - **Invert** performs the erasing on the outside of the area defined with the Rectangular, Freehand or Polyline options.
 In vector drawings, a stroke is erased only if it is fully outside of the area you define.

 - **Frame Range** allows you to perform Rectangular, Freehand and Polyline erasing on a range of frames, by defining an area in the first and then in the last frame of the range.

 - **Pencil** mode erases lines without antialiasing, that is with jagged edges.
-This is available for Toonz Raster drawings only.
+This is available for Smart Raster drawings only.

 .. note:: If the tool options bar is too short to display all the tool options, it can be scrolled by using arrow buttons available at its ends.